jiin-kim109/react-n-react-native/README.md

 # Act-R-Rn

-A set of React and React Native packages for Act mobile and web development
+React and React Native packages for mobile and web app development

--

 ## Description

-This multi-platform application is made of multiple yarn packages that contain code share between React and React Native components
+A multi-platform application made of multiple yarn packages that contain common code sharing between React and React Native components

 - web (React.js web app)
 - app (React Native app)
 - common (Code and components shared between web, and app)

-The packages are manages with Lerna.js
+The packages are managed by Lerna.js

 ## Installation